KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 H = -normalize(ior_i * LdotN + ior_o * VdotN)
 ```

 Incident and transmitted index of refraction have to be correctly set by the renderer, depending on whether light enters or leaves the object.
-An algorithm for tracking the IOR through multiple nested dielectrics is described in [Schmidt C., Budge B. (2002): Simple Nested Dielectrics in Ray Traced Images](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.125.5212&rep=rep1&type=pdf).
+An algorithm for tracking the IOR through overlapping objects is described in [Schmidt C., Budge B. (2002): Simple Nested Dielectrics in Ray Traced Images](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.125.5212&rep=rep1&type=pdf).

-*TODO* Nested dielectrics need a priority value per shape.
+*TODO* Nested dielectrics need a priority value per object.
+Maybe as part of a node that instantiates a mesh?

 ### Phase Function